kaseyhinton/app-datepicker-demo/README.md

 npm install
 npm start

-// localhost:8081
+serves on localhost:8081

-IE 11 should throw an error
+IE 11 should throw an error TypeError: Unable to get property 'toString' of undefined or null reference